depas98/httpPassword/README.md

 # httpPassword
 To keep it simple all the files are in package main.
 The command file is "httpPassword.go".
-To shutdown the Http sever use the link: http://localhost:8042/close.
+To shutdown the HTTP sever use the link: http://localhost:8042/close.
 Run "httpPassword_test.go" to test the handlers.

 Valid Urls: